 - When cool enough to handle, remove the bones and shred the chicken into bite-sized pieces.

-- In a large cast iron skillet like this one, heat 2 tbsp extra virgin olive oil over medium heat.
+- In a large cast iron skillet like this one, heat 2 tablespoon extra virgin olive oil over medium heat.
 Add the onions and cook for 4 minutes, stirring regularly.
 Add the garlic and cook for another minute or so.
 Add the chicken, paprika and sumac.
 Season with salt and pepper.
 Stir until the chicken is well-coated.
 Cook for 5-7 minutes until the chicken is warmed through.

 - Remove from heat and add the toasted nuts.
 Garnish with fresh parsley leaves.